lingaoliu105/lingaoliu105.github.io/_posts/2024-10-04-metaprogramming-magic-with-class-getitem-in-python.md

 print(string_container._type)  # <class 'str'>
 ```

-In this case, we’re storing the type argument directly on the class.
+In this case, we're storing the type argument directly on the class.
 While simplistic, this pattern is the foundation for more advanced type-driven behaviors.

 Note that this approach modifies the original class rather than returning a new one.
 In practice, you often want to return a new type (or a wrapper) to avoid polluting the base `Container` class.